 I’ve used all the big hosting sites (some for myself and some while working with clients) and I recommend Bluehost for hosting your WordPress site.
 It’s recommended by WordPress too, and it can take less than ten minutes to set up.
 It’s super affordable, reliable and simple to use.
 You can get your Bluehost account up and running in no time and then install WordPress with the click of a button.

 Bluehost are currently offering a free domain with their hosting, which you can register while you’re setting up your blog.
 But if you already have one, it’s easy to use that as well.

 You’ll need an email program to build your list of potential clients and communicate with your audience.
 I use both Mailchimp and Aweber for my own lists and when working with clients.
 They both work just fine.
 Aweber probably has a little more in the way of functions BUT Mailchimp is free for your first 2000 subscribers, which can be really tempting if you’re on a budget.
 The free version doesn’t allow for an autoresponder sequence though, so if you want that from the start, go with Aweber.

 Social media marketing is vital to grow a thriving online business, and it’s (mostly) free.
 Yes, you may end up paying for ads to increase your social media reach, but you can start building an audience on any social media site for free.
-You’ll find me on Twitter, Facebook, Pinterest, LinkedIn, Google+ and, most recently, Instagram.
+You’ll find me on Twitter, Facebook, Pinterest, LinkedIn, and Instagram.